-The total time for a federal trademark application to be processed may be from almost a year to several years, depending on the basis for filing and the legal issues which may arise in the PTO’s examination of the application.
-Federal trademark registrations must be renewed every ten years and certain filings are required between the fifth and sixth year following registration.
+The total time for a federal trademark application to be processed may be from almost a year to several years, depending on the basis for filing and the legal issues that may arise in the PTO’s examination of the application.
+Federal trademark registrations must be renewed every 10 years, and certain filings are required between the fifth and sixth year following registration.

-- To distribute copies or phonorecords of the work to the public by sale or other transfer of ownership, or by rental, lease, or lending;
+· To distribute copies or recordings of the work to the public by sale or other transfer of ownership, or by rental, lease or lending.

-- To perform the work publicly, in the case of literary, musical, dramatic, and choreographic works, pantomimes, and motion pictures and other audiovisual works, and in the case of sound recordings, to perform the work publicly by means of a digital audio transmission; and
+· To perform the work publicly, in the case of literary, musical, dramatic and choreographic works, pantomimes and motion pictures and other audiovisual works, and, in the case of sound recordings, to perform the work publicly by means of a digital audio transmission.